carlosedp/ppc64le-bringup/QemuVM/Readme.md

 On Fedora, install with `dnf install qemu`.

 I recommend building Qemu from source.
+After building, register Qemu with binfmt to be able to run foreign architectures emulated on your platform with `sudo ./scripts/qemu-binfmt-conf.sh`.

 Currently there are three distributions of PPC64le VMs pre-packaged for Qemu: